-He has appeared on the most prestigious stages of four continents (Carnegie Hall, Wigmore, Alice Tully, Suntory, Salle Pleyel…) and is regularly invited to major festivals (Lockenhaus, Oxford, Mecklenburg, Pacific, Music@Menlo, Bridgehampton…).
-He has partnered among others with Pekka Kuusisto, Carolin Widmann, Wu Han, David Finckel, Nicolas Dautricourt, Sergio Azzolini, Umberto Clerici, Maximilian Hornung, Alexander Lonquich, Gilles Vonsattel, Anneleen Lenaerts, Claudio Martinez Mehner, Ani and Ida Kavafian, Gil Kalish, and the Danish, Vertavo, Zaïde and Noûs string quartets.
+He has appeared on the most renowned stages of four continents (Carnegie Hall, Wigmore, Alice Tully, Suntory, Salle Pleyel) and at major festivals (Lockenhaus, Oxford, Mecklenburg, Pacific, Music@Menlo, Bridgehampton).
+He has partnered among others with Pekka Kuusisto, Carolin Widmann, Wu Han, David Finckel, Sergio Azzolini, Umberto Clerici, Maximilian Hornung, Alexander Lonquich, Gilles Vonsattel, Anneleen Lenaerts, Claudio Martinez Mehner, Ani and Ida Kavafian, Gil Kalish, and the Danish, Vertavo and Zaïde string quartets.

-He is Artistic Co-Director of KantorAtelier, a vibrant cultural space based in Florence (Italy) and dedicated to the exploration of music, theatre, art and psychoanalysis.
-Particularly active in the field of improvisation with Ensemble MidtVest, he has led workshops at the Juilliard School and has collaborated with prominent visual artists, dancers and theatre companies.
+In Denmark, Tommaso Lonquich is the Co-Founder and Artistic Co-Director of Schackenborg Musikfest, a prestigious summer festival which takes place at the residence of the Prince.
+In Italy, he is the Co-Founder and Artistic Co-Director of KantorAtelier, a vibrant cultural space based in Florence and dedicated to the exploration of music, theatre, art and psychoanalysis.
+Particularly active in the field of improvisation, he has led workshops at the Juilliard School and has collaborated with prominent visual artists, dancers and theatre companies.

 A devoted mentor, Tommaso Lonquich is the Head of Chamber Music at the Dædalus Advanced Studies Program in Florence, an institution which he co-founded.
 He has given masterclasses at the Manhattan School of Music, at the State University of New York Purchase, and at the Royal Welsh College of Music, among others.

-He can be heard on a number of CD releases by Ensemble MidtVest and Plural Ensemble (on DaCapo, CPO, Col Legno), as well as on live broadcasts by the BBC and other national radios around the world.
+He can be heard on a number of CD releases by Music@Menlo, Ensemble MidtVest, Plural Ensemble as well as on live broadcasts by the BBC and other national radios around the world.

 Tommaso Lonquich is a Schwenk & Seggelke, ZAC Ligature, and Buffet Crampon Artist and plays period clarinets custom-made by Soren Green.